Lettings policy

 2.2 Joining the housing register

-2.2.1 All customers must be registered on the Leeds Homes Register before they will be considered for a council property or be nominated to a Registered Provider.
-Customers should complete a Leeds Homes Register application to join the housing register.
+2.2.1 All customers must complete a housing application to register on the Leeds Homes Register to be considered for a council property or be nominated to a registered provider.

 2.2.2 The council will use the information provided on the application to determine the type and size of property the customer requires, and whether a housing need assessment is required.